Skip to content

 11. In the Log Lifecycle section, input the number of days to manage the Amazon OpenSearch Service index lifecycle.
 The Centralized Logging with OpenSearch will create the associated Index State Management (ISM) policy automatically for this pipeline.

-12. In the Log processor settings section, choose Log processor type, and then Next.
+12. In the Log processor settings section, choose Log processor type, and configure the Lambda concurrency if needed.
+Choose Next.

 13. Add tags if needed.